markpsmi/ICO/OpenshiftVMware/README.md

 ![This is an image](images/OCP-VMTemplateparam.png)

 # Provision Openshift Cluster on VMware Workflow (with proxy)
 I am still in the process of combining proxy support with a single workflow.
-Right now it's a seperate workflow.
-It currently doesn't have the DNS automation.
+Right now it's a seperate workflows.
+This workflow currently doesn't have the DNS automation.
 This could be added by adding the additional child workflow (Create DNS for Openshift Cluster).
 Also this workflow does not use the ESXi Target.
 It requires a Linux HTTP Target with Docker to run a container.

-## Link HTTP Target
+## Linux HTTP Target

 Command to start container.
 If you use a different proxy host the change the command.
 docker run -d -p 80:80 —env http_proxy=http://proxy.esl.cisco.com:80 —env https_proxy=http://proxy.esl.cisco.com:80  baelen/iso-host